-It can be scary to keep informed of all the Halloween events in Oklahoma, but Uncovering Oklahoma is here to make it easy as the attractive blonde getting killed off early on in a scary movie.
+It can be scary to keep informed of all the Halloween events in Oklahoma, but Uncovering Oklahoma is here to make it easy as teenagers getting killed off early on in a scary movie.
 This guide features all of the terrifying and family friendly Halloween attractions throughout the entire state of Oklahoma.

 I’m proud to make this the most comprehensive Halloween guide around!
 If there is something missing, changed, wrong, or new, contact me!
 I won’t bite!
 Listings may change too as of right now it’s early in the season and many places have yet to announce their 2015 plans.

 For updates, subscribe to our free email newsletter.
 It’s sent out about once a week with updates of events, special offers, and interviews about creative people and places in Oklahoma.